 A: Yes, Clinical Psychologists have AHPRA endorsed title after completing an approved Master of Psychology (Clinical) degree after already completing a 4 year degree (total of 6 years).
 Admission into a Clinical Masters program is extremely competitive, with some universities accepting as few as 10 applicants per year.
 After completion of Master of Psychology, the candidate must be accepted into an approved Clinical Psychologist Registrar program (and under direct supervision of a Clinical Psychologist Supervisor).
 The minimum training time for a Clinical Psychologist is 8 years.
 Clinical Psychologists with a doctoral degree such as a PhD may have upward of 11 years.

-The rebate for Clinical Psychologists under Medicare is higher at $124.50 versus $84.80 for Psychologists without endorsement.
+The rebate for Clinical Psychologists under Medicare is higher than for Psychologists without endorsement.
 Clinical Psychologist often work in public health system and are found in Psychiatric in-patient and outpatient units working alongside Psychiatrists.
 Clinical and Neuropsychologists ascribe to the same diagnostic and classification system as Medicine, and as a result are more likely to be found in hospital based settings working in multidisciplinary teams alongside Consultant Psychiatrists.

 Clinical training is rigorous and acceptance into Masters is extremely competitive.
 However, this does not mean that Psychologists from other endorsed areas or Registered Psychologists are not just as valuable in providing psychological services to the community.
 We make no claim of superiority compared to other professional groups or levels of education in Mental Health training.
 Cygnet is based on a multidisciplinary team base model as best practice for assisting all our patients.